Ferroxius/Palette/README.md

 ### Content
 - Expanded questlines courtesy of Jayserpa's series
-- New quests such as VIGILANT
+- New quests such as SIRENROOT
 - New worldspaces such as Wyrmstooth
 - New armour and weapons from Sentinel and other mods
 - New custom followers as well as Interesting NPCs